 Do you love God and desire a deeper union in Him through Christ?
 Are you moved by the beauty of traditional architecture, iconography, and liturgy?
 Do you love to experience warm, family-friendly fellowship, to hear good music and Christ-centered preaching, to participate in enriching adult education and to offer the same to your children?
 If so, then "Come and See" us!
 We are a parish of the Ukrainian Orthodox Church of the USA under the Ecumenical Patriarch of Constantinople and our doors and hearts are open to you and your family!

 Welcome to OrthoAnalytika, Fr.
 Anthony Perkins' podcast of homilies, classes, and shows on spirituality, science, and culture - all offered from a decidedly Orthodox Christian perspective.
 Fr.
-Anthony is the mission priest of Holy Resurrection Church (a mission of the UOC-USA in Waynesville, NC), a full-time PhD student in Political Science at UGA, and a Professor at St. Sophia Seminary (UOC-USA).
+Anthony is a mission priest and a seminary professor for the UOC-USA.
 He has a diverse background, a lot of enthusiasm, and a big smile.
 See www.orthoanalytika.org for show notes and additional content.

 Christ had patience and love for everyone, but He called out one group for condemnation: the unrepentant Pharisees.
 God desires that "all be saved and come to a knowledge of the truth" (1 Timothy 2:4); but the Pharisees put up obstacles to keep people from this very thing.
 St. Paul similarly condemned those who bring factionalism into the Church, for example, "with one saying 'I am of Paul;' and another, 'I am of Apollos'" (1 Corinthians 3:4).
 There were occasionally differences among the apostles, but they did not allow their disagreements to divide the Church ("is Christ divided?!"
 1 Corinthians 1:13).